-Preparing the evidence portfolio to support the technical interview
+Preparing the evidence portfolio

-The Technical Interview covers a large part of the standard and you should avoid the temptation to allow the portfolio to become very large.
-It is important to understand that the portfolio is NOT assessed, even though the assessor will review the portfolio prior to the Technical Interview.
-The portfolio must be submitted to EUIAS at least two weeks before the technical interview.
+The Technical Interview covers a large part of the standard and therefore, the portfolio has the potential to become very large.
+It is important to understand that the portfolio is NOT assessed, even though the assessor will view the portfolio prior to the Technical Interview.

 The purpose of the portfolio is to support the apprentice in providing evidence of their achievements when asked about them in the Technical Interview.
 It is particularly useful in supporting apprentices in achieving merit or distinction.
-For example, the Distinction grading criteria for Core Skills CS7 (see Section 5.3) make reference to "taking a lead in accepting additional responsibility" - the portfolio may contain witness testimony describing the circumstances, and the apprentice would be able to refer to this testimony when answering questions during the Technical Interview.
+For example, the Distinction grading criteria for Core Skills (see Section 5) make reference to "taking a lead in accepting additional responsibility" - the portfolio may contain witness testimony describing the circumstances, and the apprentice would be able to refer to this testimony when answering questions during the Technical Interview.